Contents

 Scotiabank Scene + Visa

-The Scotiabank Scene+ Visa card is another one of many rewards credit cards that allows you to earn some great points.
+The Scotiabank Scene+ Visa card is another rewards credit card that lets you earn great points.
 In fact, you can earn 2X the points on purchases at Safeway, Sobey’s, Foodland, Home Hardware and Cineplex.
-As a special offer, you can also earn up to 7,500 bonus points in the first 3 months that you have the card.
+As a special offer, you can also earn up to 10,000 bonus points in the first 3 months that you have the card.

 Just like many other credit cards, this card has no annual fee, and there’s no cost for supplementary cards.
-There’s a minimum credit limit of $500, and the purchase interest rate is 20.99%.
+The minimum credit limit is $500, and the purchase interest rate is 20.99%.
 The rate on cash advances, balance transfers, and credit card cheques is 22.99%.

 If you’re looking for benefits, this credit card offers a discount on some Avis and Budget car rental locations throughout the US and Canada.
 This card allows you to save up to 25%.
-You can also get some insurance coverage, which includes optional basic protection or comprehensive protection.
+You can also get insurance coverage, including optional basic or comprehensive protection.

 CIBC Dividend Visa

-The CIBC Dividend Visa card offers the ability to earn points as well as get 10 cents off per litre with Journie rewards.
+The CIBC Dividend Visa card lets you earn points and get 10 cents off per litre with Journie rewards.
 The main requirement for this card is that your minimum annual income has to be at least $15,000.
 There’s no annual fee with this card; the purchase interest rate is 20.99%, and the cash advance rate is 22.99%.
 With rewards, you can earn 2% cash back on groceries, 1% back on transportation and dining purchases, and 0.5% back on everything else.

-Just like other credit cards, this card has some unique features that separate it from other cards.
-First, you can use this card to send money abroad for a $0 fee and enjoy an interest free grace period as long as the balance is paid by the due date.
+Just like other credit cards, this card has unique features that set it apart.
+First, you can use this card to send money abroad for a $0 fee and enjoy an interest-free grace period as long as the balance is paid by the due date.
 You can also save 30% with Avis pay now and 35% with Budget.
 There’s even purchase protection and extended warranty coverage on your purchases.

 CIBC Aeroplan Visa

-In terms of travel credit cards for new credit card users, the CIBC Aeroplan Visa card is a great option.
-Not only does it have no annual fee, you can get up to 3 additional cards for $0.
-The purchase interest rate on this card is 20.99%, and cash advances are 22.99%.
+For new credit card users, the CIBC Aeroplan Visa card is a great option.
+Not only does it have no annual fee, but you can get up to 3 additional cards for $0.
+The purchase interest rate on this card is 20.99%, and the cash advance rate is 22.99%.

 In terms of points, you can earn 1 point for every $1 spent on: